cando-developers/cando/README.md

 #### Installing from the Nightly Homebrew Tap

 Binary packages for MacOS Catalina, Big Sur and Monterey are available from the `clasp-developers/clasp` tap.
-Binary packages for Cando are built nightly starting about 2:00 AM EST and take about 4 hours to complete.
-To install Cando do the following:

 Currently Cando only runs on x86-64 systems or Apple Silicon using rosetta2.
-The rosetta2 environment on Apple Silicon is excellent.
+The rosetta2 environment on Apple Silicon is excellent and quite performant.
 In the near future we will support native Apple Silicon - this is awaiting updates from Apple to the llvm JIT compiler.

+To install Cando do the following:

 1. Install homebrew for x86.